NATO flexes its muscles and bulks up defenses on its eastern flank to ward off Russia

 Reflecting Britain's support for Ukraine, Prince Harry made a surprise visit to Kyiv where he met with wounded service members on Friday.

-Poland’s Foreign Minister Radek Sikorski was also visiting Kyiv on Friday.
-Sybiha posted on X that the two officials would discuss “shared security, Ukraine’s EU and NATO accession, and pressure on Moscow.”
+Sikorsky, the Polish foreign minister, was also visiting Kyiv on Friday.
+Sybiha posted on X that they would discuss “shared security, Ukraine’s EU and NATO accession, and pressure on Moscow.”
 Meanwhile, Poland's Defense Ministry said it will work with Ukraine to train personnel on anti-drone defense.

 Wednesday’s Russian drone incursion into Polish airspace has compelled NATO allies to take a closer look at the means at their disposal to counter any further threats.

-A U.N.
-Security Council meeting called by Poland will begin later Friday to discuss the incursion.
+Reading a statement on behalf of the European Union and more than half a dozen other countries, including the U.S. and U.K., Bosacki called the incursions a “profoundly disrespectful” provocation and called on Russia to immediately end its war on Ukraine.

-Also Friday, Russia stoked European unease as it launched a long-planned joint military exercise with Belarus aiming to showcase close defense ties between Moscow and Minsk, as well as Russia’s military might.
+He added that his country is pleased "so many countries recognize this threat as much as Poland does.”

-U.S.-led efforts to steer Moscow and Kyiv toward a peace settlement have so far failed to get traction.
+Also Friday, Russia stoked European unease as it began a long-planned joint military exercise with Belarus aiming to showcase close defense ties between Moscow and Minsk, as well as Russia’s military might.

-Kremlin spokesperson Dmitry Peskov said talks to end the war in Ukraine were currently on “pause,” even though channels of communication remain open.
+Kremlin spokesperson Dmitry Peskov said talks to end the war were currently on “pause,” even though channels of communication remain open.

 “One cannot simply put on rose-tinted glasses and expect that the negotiation process will yield lightning-fast results,” Peskov said.
 “The Russian side remains ready to follow the path of peaceful dialogue.”

-Ukrainian President Volodymyr Zelenskyy repeated that neither promises of renewed trade nor territorial concessions will stop Russia until it realizes that its resources for waging war against his country are depleted.
+Ukrainian President Volodymyr Zelenskyy repeated that neither promises of renewed trade nor territorial concessions will stop Russia until it realizes that its resources for waging war are depleted.

 “The Russian war machine will only stop when it runs out of fuel,” Zelenskyy told a conference Friday.
 “And Putin will start to stop it himself when he feels, truly, that the resources for the war are running low.”